Rail ale trail: North TransPennine

 The North TransPennine Ale Trail from Stalybridge to Batley features 9 Real Ale pubs, all of which located within short walking distance from the stations.
 This trail was featured on the BBC2 programme, Oz and James Drink to Britain.
+In 2013 the trail impacted national headlines after the trail was hijacked by stag/hen dos and people in fancy dress, with a warning that the trail would be scrapped if the anti-social behaviour continued.

 Regatta Line

 Wokingham Council provide a "Real Ale by Rail in Henley" guide to several pubs along the Henley Branch Line (the "Regatta Line") from Twyford, Berkshire, to Henley-on-Thames, Oxfordshire.

 Derwent Valley

-A trail has been created for the Derwent Valley Line between Derby and Matlock.
+A trail has been created for the Derwent Valley line between Derby and Matlock.

 Wherry Lines

 A scheme called "Ale Track" operates on the Wherry Lines from Norwich to Great Yarmouth and Lowestoft.
 Ten pubs are involved, which are accessible from the stations on the line.
 Participating pubs also offer a discount for train ticket holders.

 East Lancashire Railway

 The East Lancashire Railway promotes a rail ale trail of 19 pubs near its line.

-Calder Valley Railway - Halifax to Manchester

-Emerging around 2012 an ale trail on the Calder Valley Line is gaining popularity as an alternative to the popular, and possibly overcrowded NorthTranspennine Ale Trail.
-A website gives details of pubs at some of the stations on the line.